Outbreak starts to look more like worldwide economic crisis

-NEW YORK, N.Y.
-(AP) — The coronavirus outbreak began to look more like a worldwide economic crisis Friday as anxiety about the disease emptied shops and amusement parks, canceled events, cut trade and travel and dragged already slumping financial markets even lower.
+NEW YORK (AP) — The coronavirus outbreak began to look more like a worldwide economic crisis Friday as anxiety about the infection emptied shops and amusement parks, canceled events, cut trade and travel and dragged already slumping financial markets even lower.

 More employers told their workers to stay home, and officials locked down neighborhoods and closed schools.
 The wide-ranging efforts to halt the spread of the illness threatened jobs, paychecks and profits.